-Dr Alex Casson is a senior lecturer in the Materials, Devices and Systems division of the school of Electrical and Electronic Engineering at the University of Manchester.
+Dr Alex Casson is a Reader (Associate Professor) in the Materials, Devices and Systems division of the school of Electrical and Electronic Engineering at the University of Manchester.
 His research focuses on non-invasive bioelectronics interfaces: the design and application of wearable sensors, and 'conformal sensors', for human body monitoring and data analysis from highly artefact prone naturalistic situations.
 This work is highly multi-disciplinary and he has research expertise in:

 - Ultra low power microelectronic circuit design (at the discrete and fully custom microchip levels).

 - Sensor signal processing for power constrained motion artefact rich environments.

 - Personalised device manufacture using 3D printing and inkjet printing.